-You want to have a huge Thanksgiving Day Feast with friends and family, but you don’t really want to break the bank either.
-So here are some ways to may Thanksgiving on a budget.
+Looking forward to a big Thanksgiving Day feast with your family and friends but nervous about the cost?
+Here are some ways to celebrate Thanksgiving on a tight budget.

 Thanksgiving is a special family time.
 With so many people gathering together, it’s essential to budget your money to have a nice meal.

-7 Ways to Make Thanksgiving on a Budget:
+7 Ways To Serve a Thanksgiving Day Meal on a Budget

-A yummy (homemade) bread or rolls is a good, filling way to start the meal.
+A yummy (homemade) bread or rolls is a good, filling way to start the meal, and use some simple dips to start the meal.
 You can elevate any plain bread recipe with the addition of some roasted garlic or herbs.
-A simple tahini or hummus dip (can be homemade) to dip the bread in will get the meal started.
+A simple tahini or hummus dip (which can be homemade) to dip the bread in will get the meal started.